Healthiest packed lunches for kids

 Fruits and veggies

 Choose fresh fruits to round out the meal.
 Make strawberries, pineapple or apples easy to eat by cutting them into bite-size pieces.
 Who doesn't love finger foods?
 Throw in a bag of seedless grapes or baby carrots.
 Everyone likes something to munch on.
 With the highest amount of antioxidants of any fruit, blueberries are a lunchbox must-have.
 To prevent them from getting smushed and losing their appeal, you can pack them in hard containers.
 Yogurt with active culture is another tasty option.
-The American Dietetic Association pointed out that yogurt eliminates bad breath by creating an inhospitable environment in the mouth for bacteria growth.
+The American Dietetic Association pointed out that yogurt alleviates some bad breath by creating an inhospitable environment in the mouth for bacteria growth.

 Sweet and savory